refvalue/SvcHostify/README.md

-# SvcHostify: Hosting Your Own Codebase as A DLL Service Easily
+# SvcHostify: Hosting Your Own Codebase as A DLL Service Easily (NOT ONLY svchost.exe!)